Improving Order with Queues: Reducing the Longest Decreasing Subsequence

 We begin with the first measure of disorder of a sequence, namely the length of the longest decreasing subsequence (LDS).
-We are interested in the following question: \begin{quote}{How much can one reduce the LDS of a sequence using $k$ parallel queues?}\end{quote}

-We first present a simple algorithm based on Patience sort~\cite{aldous1999longest}, that reduces the LDS from $L$ to $L - k + 1$.
-Then, in Section~\ref{Lower Bounds}, for each integer $L$, we give a construction of sequences of LDS $L$ such that it is impossible to reduce their LDS to strictly less than $L - k + 1$ with $k$ queues.
-And finally in Section~\ref{Mergability}, we consider the related question of mergeability of two sequences of LDS $2$ or more.
+We are interested in the following question: How much can one reduce the LDS of a sequence using $k$ parallel queues?
+We first present a simple algorithm based on Patience Sort~\cite{aldous1999longest} that reduces the LDS from $L$ to $L - k + 1$.
+We then show that this is best possible in the worst case, by exhibiting, in Section~\ref{Lower Bounds}, for each integer $L$, a sequence of LDS $L$ whose LDS cannot be decreased below $L - k + 1$ with $k$ queues.